mightybyte/zeus/README.md

 * Support for pushing build outputs to a Nix cache hosted on S3
 * Ability to distribute builds to multiple build slaves
+* Proper support for merge requests and control of GitHub/GitLab status lights

 ## Installing